mosull20/crushed-grapes-ms4/README.md

 ### To deploy to Heroku, the following steps were taken:

 1. In advance of deployment, Heroku needs the requirements for the project.
 In Gitpod, create a requirements.txt file using the `pip3 freeze --local > requirements.txt`.
-Then a Procfile needs to be created with the follwing code and no balnk like follwing it `web: gunicorn crushed_grapes.wsgi:application`.
+Then a Procfile needs to be created with the follwing code and no blank line following it `web: gunicorn crushed_grapes.wsgi:application`.
 Push these files to your Github Repo.

 2. Go to the [Heroku Website](https://id.heroku.com/login) and log in.